danielrgomez/Fruityvice_API_Project/README.md

 # Used Tools

 ## Connect
 Uses the requests library in python to get the json request via the fruityvice API.
 Fruityvice API: https://www.fruityvice.com/api/fruit/all.
 The json output is then loaded to a variable within the jupyter notebook.
+A workflow is set up to request the data from the fruityvice API on a scheduled cadence, it runs on a daily basis to update the ingestion table.

 ## Processing
 PySpark is used to process the data pulled from the API.
 A data frame reads the json response from the connection above which includes the following fields: Family, Genus, ID, Name, Nutrition Values, Order.
 The data frame then extracts each of the nutritional values which are contained within dictionaries these are then added as separate columns within the data frame.
-The nutritional fields include: Calories, Carbohydrates, Fat, Protein, and Sugar.
+The nutritional fields include: Calories, Carbohydrates, Fat, Protein, Sugar and a TimeStamp field is also created.
+The data is then saved as a table in Databricks.
+The data is also pulled into a Warehouse for analytic purposes.

 ## Storage
-- Amazon S3
+The data is then stored in an Amazon S3 bucket which is connected via Databricks.

 ## Visualization
-- Power BI
+Power Bi is connected to the warehouse via an API which displays the data using a dashboard with charts and graphs.
+The dashboard illustrates how each fruit stacks up to the others in terms of their nutritional value.
+Moreover, it allows the user to interact with the charts and graphs in order to allow the user to get a better understanding of each one of the fruits.